handwerkerd/tedana/docs/building_decision_trees.rst

 Understanding the parts of a decision tree
 ******************************************

 Decision trees are stored in json files.
-The default trees are with the tedana code in ./resources/decision_trees The minimal tree, minimal.json is a good example highlighting the structure and steps in a tree.
+The default trees are stored as part of the tedana code repository in ./resources/decision_trees
+The minimal tree, minimal.json is a good example highlighting the structure and steps in a tree.
 It may be helpful to look at that tree while reading this section.

 A user can specify another decision tree and link to the tree location when tedana is executed.
-The format is flexible to allow for future innovations, but that also means, it's flexible enough for someone who designs a tree to create something with non-ideal results for the current code.
+The format is flexible to allow for future innovations, but be advised that this also allows you to to create something with non-ideal results for the current code.
 Some criteria will result in an error if violated, but more will just give a warning.
 If you are designing or editing a tree, look carefully at the warnings.